 The Lune has a number of sections that are suitable for WWR.
 The more technical sections are use by the GB team for training in the winter, and the gorge sections (including the strid) are only suitable for intermediate/advanced paddlers.

 The Tay is a classic wildwater racing venue.
 A very wide river it produces highly European style whitewater at high water levels, with very long wavelengths.
-The main rapid is at Grandtully, this is a popular canoe slalom training site and is accessible year round.
-The classic section access is either at Aberfeldy for a… Read more
+There are twi distinct racing sections, one based around Grandtully – the other at Stanley further downstream.
+Grandtully Section The main rapid is at Grandtully, this is a popular… Read more

 The River Nith flows east from the hills of South Ayrshire, then south through the towns of New Cumnock, Sanquhar, Thornhill and Dumfries, some 64km to the Solway Firth.
 Much of the river is of slack water with occasional falls of Grade I, mainly in the lower section.
 However, for a stretch of about 12km… Read more

 The Tryweryn is a great resource for Wildwater racing as it is one of the very few quality rivers that are available through the summer period.
 The upper site and lower (usually referred to middle section) part of the river are very different in character.
 The top site is steep, quality international standard water, below… Read more

 NEWBRIDGE (SX712708).
 Between Newbridge and Holne Bridge the Dart makes a large loop just over three miles long which gives this section its common name.
 It is a good grade 3 at normal winter levels.
 Numerous natural drops together with some remoteness mean that this section is not suitable for novices.
 Access at Newbridge is… Read more